hannanghumsani/face_swap/README.md

 Database Persistence: User records and image data are stored using the native MongoDB driver (no ORMs like Mongoose).

 Dynamic Gallery: A page dynamically lists all submissions, showing the original image, the swapped image, and a direct download link.

-Modern UI: The form and gallery have a clean, responsive design with a loading animation.

 Tech Stack
 Backend: Node.js, Express.js